copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - Ice devils and cold traps no longer strip temporary cold resistance.
 - Rangers have an 80% chance of escaping traps they created rather than the standard 20% chance.
+- Most trees on the Archeologist and Monk quests can no longer produce fruit or bees.
+There are several trees on both start levels that still can, though.

 ### Interface changes